Wholistic Transition

 Citizen Centered Leadership

-This course from Cornell U is designed to take the guesswork out of what it means to be truly person-centered and to build social inclusion with people with disabilities.
+This course from Cornell U is designed to take the guesswork out of what it means to be truly person-centered and to build social involvement of people with disabilities.

 Being Involved in Person-Centered Planning for Students and Young Adults with Disabilities in Foster, Kinship, or Adoptive Families